blueeaglex/Python-Snippets/README.md

-# PythonTips
+# Python snippet
-Some useful tips for python programming.
+Some useful snippet for python programming.